-- (b) Each applicant or permittee shall maintain at the premises all records and documents required by this chapter and all the information and records listed below: - (1) The name, address, and telephone number(s) of the owner, landlord and/or lessee of the location; - (2) The name, address, and telephone number of each patient and primary caregiver, along with a copy of the written documentation provided by each qualified patient designating his or her primary caregiver; - (3) The name, business address, and telephone number of each attending physician who provided a physician's recommendation for any patient of the applicant or permittee; - (4) The records of all qualified patients with a valid identification card and primary caregivers with a valid identification card may be maintained by the applicant or permittee using only the identification card number issued by the State pursuant to California Health and Safety Code Section 11362.7 et seq., in lieu of the information required by this section; - (5) Complete and up-to-date records regarding the amount of cannabis cultivated, produced, harvested, stored, or packaged at its cultivation site; - (6) Complete and up-to-date manifest records regarding cannabis transfers from the applicant or permittee's cultivation site to dispensing location(s), including the date and time of the transfer; the name and address of the cultivation facility and the name and address of the supplier if different from the cultivation facility; the amount, form, type, batch and lot number of cannabis transferred; the time of departure from the cultivation facility; the time of arrival at the dispensing location; the names of the employees distributing the product; and the name of the employee who received the product at the dispensing location; - (7) Complete and up-to-date records documenting each transfer of cannabis from the applicant or permittee's dispensing location to patients including the amount provided, the form or product category in which the cannabis was provided, the date and time provided, the name of the employee making the transfer, and the amount of monetary or other transaction; - (8) All receipts of the applicant or permittee, including but not limited to all contributions and all expenditures incurred by the applicant or permittee for the cultivation and dispensing of cannabis; and
+(b) Each applicant or permittee shall maintain at the premises all records and documents required by this chapter and all the information and records listed below:

+(1) The name, address, and telephone number(s) of the owner, landlord and/or lessee of the location;

+(2) The name, address, and telephone number of each patient and primary caregiver, along with a copy of the written documentation provided by each qualified patient designating his or her primary caregiver;

+(3) The name, business address, and telephone number of each attending physician who provided a physician's recommendation for any patient of the applicant or permittee;

+(4) The records of all qualified patients with a valid identification card and primary caregivers with a valid identification card may be maintained by the applicant or permittee using only the identification card number issued by the State pursuant to California Health and Safety Code Section 11362.7 et seq., in lieu of the information required by this section;

+(5) Complete and up-to-date records regarding the amount of cannabis cultivated, produced, harvested, stored, or packaged at its cultivation site;

+(6) Complete and up-to-date manifest records regarding cannabis transfers from the applicant or permittee's cultivation site to dispensing location(s), including the date and time of the transfer; the name and address of the cultivation facility and the name and address of the supplier if different from the cultivation facility; the amount, form, type, batch and lot number of cannabis transferred; the time of departure from the cultivation facility; the time of arrival at the dispensing location; the names of the employees distributing the product; and the name of the employee who received the product at the dispensing location;

+(7) Complete and up-to-date records documenting each transfer of cannabis from the applicant or permittee's dispensing location to patients including the amount provided, the form or product category in which the cannabis was provided, the date and time provided, the name of the employee making the transfer, and the amount of monetary or other transaction;

+(8) All receipts of the applicant or permittee, including but not limited to all contributions and all expenditures incurred by the applicant or permittee for the cultivation and dispensing of cannabis; and

+(9) Records demonstrating compliance with State and Federal rules and regulations regarding reporting and taxation of income received.

+(c) The permittee shall review the information recorded in the track and trace system at least once every 30 calendar days to ensure its accuracy, including at a minimum:

+(1) Reconciling on-hand inventory of cannabis and cannabis product with the records in the track and trace system; and

+(2) Reviewing the permitee's authorized users and removing any users who are no longer authorized to enter information into the track and trace system.

+(d) If a permittee finds a discrepancy between the on-hand inventory and the track and trace system, the licensee shall conduct an audit and notify the DCC and Watsonville City Manager in writing if the discrepancy is significant as defined in 4 CCR Section 15034.

-- (9) Records demonstrating compliance with State and Federal rules and regulations regarding reporting and taxation of income received. - (c) All cannabis facilities shall perform an inventory on the first business day of each month and shall record the total quantity of each form of cannabis on the premises. - (d) All records required by this section shall be maintained by the applicant or permittee for a period of seven (7) years and shall be made available by the applicant or permittee to the Zoning Administrator and any City official charged with enforcing the provisions of this Code upon request. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)
+(e) All records required by this section shall be maintained by the applicant or permittee for a period of seven (7) years and shall be made available by the applicant or permittee to the Zoning Administrator and any City official charged with enforcing the provisions of this Code upon request.

+Sec.
 14-53.404 Security.